codeunion/fundamentals-of-web-development/syllabus.md

 ## Sprint 4 - Capstone Project

 Students have the option of defining their own project, continuing to work on their project from Sprint 3, or pick up a new project work on.

+This is an open-ended sprint.
+It is a time for students to define what they want to focus on and hone those skills with guidance and feedback.

 [photo-gallery-cli]:https://github.com/codeunion/photo-gallery-cli